How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 Questions to Ask Potential Partners:

 - What does “exclusive access” mean to you?
-Can you provide a specific example?
+Provide a specific example.

 - How do you gain access to these experiences?
-Are they based on relationships?
+Are they relationship-based?

-- Can you differentiate your private Italy tours from experiences available to the public?
+- Can you differentiate your private tours from experiences available to the public?

-- What kind of authentic, hands-on activities can you arrange that go beyond a typical tour?
+- What authentic, hands-on activities can you arrange beyond typical tours?

-- Tell me about an experience you created that you are most proud of.
+- Tell me about an experience you created that you’re most proud of.

 4. Comprehensive On-Ground Support (24/7 During Travel)